Change Your Habits – Change Your Life

 What are habits?

 Why do we have habitual tendencies?
 Our brains require a ton of energy (20% of entire body’s haul) and they have become very good at conserving energy and becoming more efficient.
 The brain isn’t going to waste energy on something you do all the time.
-The cerebrum controls complex functions, and this is the part of the brain that is utilized when we first learn something (a new habit for example).
+The cerebrum controls complex functions, and this is the part of the brain that is utilized when we first learn something (a new task for example).
 When actions are performed repeatedly, they aren’t controlled by the cerebrum anymore because that’s inefficient.
 They are performed in another part of the brain – the basal ganglia.
 These actions have become habits and are performed with very little mental activity.
 When an activity makes it to the basal ganglia, it becomes a reaction instead of something you think about.
 Once an action is in the basal ganglia, it is difficult to dislodge.
 That’s why it’s hard to kick a bad habit.

 Sometimes we decide we are going to make a change in our lifestyle and we do make well thought out decisions, but they have trouble sticking because they are not habits.
 When you want to make a real change in your life, you have to make that behavior a habit.
 When you incorporate a positive behavior/change into a habit loop, the change will be much easier.
 So, how can you get there?
 First, you must understand the habit loop itself.

 There are three components to the habit loop: the cue, the routine, and the reward.

 The cue is a trigger.
 Example – you drive by a certain restaurant.
 This cue, aka trigger, puts your brain into autopilot.
 You follow a routine (eating at the restaurant), in order to get the reward (tasty food that you love).
 The cues can be feelings or thoughts, or they can be external, like the time of the day or a picture.